 If tips of fronds on a potted fern start to brown, check the soil surface for a buildup of fertilizer salts; leach the soil to remove these salts by flooding it with water.

 The Macho fern, like most ferns, is usually free of any significant disease problems.
 Fungal problems are best avoided by providing even soil moisture and avoiding wetting foliage when watering by using drip irrigation or a soaker hose.
 If a fungal disease develops, usually signaled by dark spots or browning of fronds, it's best to discard the plant.

 Pest problems are also rare for this plant, but inspect plants at nurseries carefully for any signs of insects — scale insects resemble dark spots on fronds, while mealybugs are white and fluffy — and avoid purchasing these.
 If you see scale insects on a fern you're growing, hand-pick these to control them.
 Treat mealybugs by spraying the fern until dripping wet with insecticidal soap.
 Repeat every two weeks as needed.

 A macho fern doesn't need regular pruning, but you can help keep a plant tidy by trimming away any fronds that dry up or become damaged.
 Use sharp shears, wiping them with rubbing alcohol between cuts to prevent spreading plant diseases.

 It's possible that temperatures might fall below freezing for short periods in this fern's range.
 If you expect a cold snap, move a potted fern to a warm spot, such as near a south-facing building wall or into a heated garage.
-For a fern in the ground that's not too large, covering it with a light cloth or plastic sheet can provide protection from cold.
+For a fern in the ground that's not too large, covering it with a light cloth can provide protection from cold.
 If the fern is too large to cover, hang a few lighted lamps or bulbs on larger fronds to provide some warmth.